13 Ich bin ein Berliner

 “No,” she laughed, “we drove.”

-Shaun tried to hide the question in his expression, but she had spotted it and was quick to exploit the situation to find out how jealous he could be.
+Shaun tried to hide the question in his expression, but she had spotted it and was quick to exploit the situation to find out how jealous she could make him become.

-“I was in the company of three handsome young men,” she boasted with a devilish smile, pausing for a few seconds to take in Shaun’s reaction.
+“I was in the company of three mature males,” she boasted with a devilish smile, pausing for a few seconds to take in his reaction.

 “Why should they,” she replied, “I’m over twenty I can make my own decisions.”